garethtdavies/mina-payout-script/README.md

 [{'publicKey': 'B62qp2K4i6oSoNtKk34nothCJcjCwwjjdfjQhnmt6xuduAfj7EnahVy', 'total': 1371297716000}]
 ```

-Take the output to a different machine to sign (coming soon).
+Take the output to a different machine to sign - see `sign.ts` for an example.